 FACEBOOK PHOTO CONTEST RULES

-Any photo of marine mammals taken by passengers or crew members aboard a boat that participates in the Whale SENSE program (Atlantic and Alaska regions!) is eligible for submission, provided that they meet the Whale SENSE responsible advertising criteria.
+This is NOT a professional photography contest, but rather an opportunity for ANY whale watching enthusiasts to share exciting moments they’ve captured.
+Any photo of marine animals taken by passengers or crew members aboard a boat that participates in the Whale SENSE program (Atlantic and Alaska regions!) is eligible for submission, provided that they fit one of the categories listed below and meet the Whale SENSE responsible advertising criteria.
 You will be disqualified if your photo shows any of the following:

 - People touching, pursuing, chasing, attempting to swim with, or closely interacting with wild marine mammals or any activities that would violate the Marine Mammal Protection Act, Endangered Species Act or other regulatory measures.